Last Updated: February 15, 2018

 Headphone splitter – If more than one child is traveling, you may end up deciding to take multiple devices.
 What happens if one charges down, gets lost or breaks while you’re traveling?
 (Hopefully that doesn’t happen, though!)

 As part of our just-in-case travel arsenal, we took along this headphone splitter.
+Just be sure it is compatible with your technology!

 If one device powered down (or got semi-locked up after an update), we were able to add the splitter to the other device, and both children could watch the same show.
 (I know, first world problems.
 But, more than once, I was glad to have this splitter!)